 Training AI via voice/video recordings

 Quality control assessments

-The clickworker app enables workers to see what jobs are available, the instructions and to perform the task with ease.
+The clickworker app enables workers to see available jobs, instructions and to perform the task with ease.
 Therefore the workers have access to extra work and clients will see their projects completed on time.
-Additionallt, with many places having free wi-fi these days it’s easy for a worker to not have to use their own data keeping costs low.
-The app is able to adapt in many ways to ensure the smooth running of all kids of projects.
+Additionally, with many places having free wi-fi these days it’s easy for a worker to not have to use their own data keeping costs low.
+The app is able to adapt in many ways to ensure the smooth running of all kinds of projects.
 This can include but isn’t limited to:

 ProsWork can be done outside the home with ease